@sustainpsu

 Supporting Evidence

 Penn State does measure the amount of food waste from food served at 9 Residential Dining locations across 5 campus locations: University Park, Harrisburg, Altoona, Behrend, and Berks.
 Other campuses do not have enough student residents on site or enough on campus population to offer food services.
 Therefore, we cannot report numbers for the entire university system.
-The following information reflects only those with dining services.
+The following information reflects only those campuses with dining service locations which recorded food waste data.

 Yes, all Penn State campuses have programs in place to address student food insecurity and hunger.